mindkin/hourfleet/docs/carkit-installation.md

 # Installing the Carkit
-The Hourfleet carkit is simple to install in a car by any person.
+The Hourfleet carkit is simple to install.
 Normally, for most car share services, it will be the owner/operator of the car that will be responsible for arranging, overseeing or performing the installation of the carkit.
 The operator of the car share will register the carkit electronically with the Car Share.

 > Note: Some car share operators may choose to outsource the physical installation of the carkit in their cars to other parties, but the electronic registration of the carkit can only be done by the operator in the Hourfleet App.